 Under the settlement terms, Equifax agreed to set up a fund to provide free credit monitoring and identity theft protection to consumers, as well as provide cash payments to people affected by the breach—up to $20,000 per person.
 The company also has to pay government fines and legal fees.

 Here are the parts of the settlement that are of most interest to affected consumers.

-If you already have credit monitoring or protection services in place that will last for at least six more months, you may ask for a $125 cash payment instead.
-(If you already made a claim for the money, you'll have to take the additional step of verifying your claim by October 15, 2019.
+If you already have credit monitoring or protection services in place that will last for at least six more months, you may ask for a cash payment of up to $125 instead.
+However, the amount you'll actually receive will likely be much less.
+(See "Should You Pick Free Credit Monitoring or the Cash?" below.)
+And, if you already made a claim for the money, you'll have to take the additional step of verifying your claim by October 15, 2019.
 Or you can choose to switch to credit monitoring, or choose to opt out of both options.
-Keep an eye out for an email from the breach settlement administrator with instructions on how to complete the verification or go to the official settlement website.)
+Keep an eye out for an email from the breach settlement administrator with instructions on how to complete the verification or go to the official settlement website.

 Cash payments.
 You can get compensation for up to 20 hours at $25 per hour for the time you spent taking measures to prevent identity theft or dealing with identity theft.
 Ten hours can be self-certified, requiring no documentation.